balihoo/balihoo-node-fulfillment-worker/README.md

   * domain: The Simple WorkFlow domain.
 Balihoo will provide this value.
   * name: A string containing the name of your worker
   * version: A string containing the version of your worker

+You may optionally specify a schema for input and output:
+  * parameterSchema: An object representing a [JSON schema](http://json-schema.org/) that the task must match before being passed to your worker
+  * resultSchema: An object representing a [JSON schema](http://json-schema.org/) that will be used to validate the result from your worker

 Additionally, some optional parameters which control the default timeouts for this worker can be specified.
 Note that these values will only be used if the task creator does not specify values.
   * defaultTaskHeartbeatTimeout: The default maximum time before the worker must report progress
   * defaultTaskScheduleToCloseTimeout: The default maximum duration for a task